 A few weeks ago I got the idea to turn an isosceles triangle into a witch hat.
 I don’t know where the idea came from, but once it was stuck in my head I had a hard time thinking about anything else.
 Isn’t that how all good ideas start?

 I love Halloween and try to sew something to add to my Halloween decorations each year.
 I’ve made Witch’s Pillows, Hexagon Quilts, Table toppers, Table runners and Halloween pillows in the past few years (to see those projects just click on the word to take you to the page).

-I made a Halloween quilt a few years ago and told myself that was IT and I was not making another one.
+I made a Halloween quilt a few years ago and told myself that was it and I was not making another one.
 As you can see that plan worked out pretty well.

-About the Quilt Pattern:
+About the Halloween Haberdashery Quilt Pattern

 This quilt is made from 40 Witch Hat blocks, 3 Pumpkin blocks and 3 blank blocks.
 It measures 53″ x 53″ and is stitched using a variety of low volume fabrics.

 If you’re not familiar with the term, low volume fabrics are fabrics that read as one color from far away.
-A white fabric with light gray dots would be the perfect example of a low volume fabric.
-I think you could argue that a few of the fabrics I used are not quite low volume since they have quite a bit of contrast, but I tried to use those sparingly.
+White fabric with light gray dots would be the perfect example of a low volume fabric.
+I think you could argue that a few of the fabrics I used are not quite a low volume since they have quite a bit of contrast, but I tried to use those sparingly.

 My plan was to only make witch hat blocks but as I got going I realized that I needed to add in a pop of color.
 I added the 3 pumpkin blocks at the bottom to give the quilt a bit of contrast and a focal point.

 The quilt is not quilted yet, but I knew that I needed to get the pattern released BEFORE Halloween so the photos today are of only the top.